Champagne Chassenay d'Arce - Pinot Blanc Extra-Brut 2014

 About the estate:

-This brand from the Côte des Bar cooperative winery (which nicely describes itself as a "winemakers' house") in Aube has come a long way and effectively demonstrates the undeniable potential of this "southern" terroir in the Champagne wine region.
-Apart from the premier cuvée, which remains below the rest of the range, the champagnes have a distinct personality, as evidenced, for example, by the surprising Pinot Blanc.
+This brand from the Côte des Bar cooperative winery (which charmingly describes itself as a “house of winemakers”) in the Aube department has made significant strides and effectively demonstrates the undeniable potential of this “southern” terroir within the Champagne wine region.
+Apart from the premier cuvée, which falls short of the rest of the range, the champagnes possess a distinct personality, as evidenced, for example, by the surprising Pinot Blanc.

 Guide Hachette des vins